-Some time before 1979, this group ported their source to the TENEX and TOPS-20 operating systems running on computers connected to the ARPANET.
+Ports and branches began almost immediately.
+While the original was written in MDL, this group ported their source some time before 1979 to the TENEX and TOPS-20 operating systems.
 It seems to have been this version which became so wildly popular and so frequently extended by the networked hacking community of the era.

 John Gilmore produced a "cleaned-up" source dated "11-dec-86".
 Bill Randle contributed an amalgamation of the previously separate PDP and VAX sources dated "9-feb-87".

 Gary Smith started his version in 1980 at New Mexico Tech by hacking the encrypted data files of Bob Supnik's FORTRAN port.
 The password was Supnik's DEC badge number, which Gary remembered after meeting him!
 His variation features more rooms; many new jokes; and a rather more sarcastic narrator.
 His enhancements were largely based on close observation of how players interacted with the parser and the puzzles.
 If he noted someone trying to solve a puzzle in an interesting or creative way, he'd implement their attempted solution.
 He took his version with him to Central Washington University in late 1983.
 Over the next two and half decades he's produced new versions in C and Visual Basic.
 We hope to bring Gary's most recent enhanced evolution online some time in 2021, perhaps fully-updated to the far richer TriadCity platform.